Jeremy-Neville/Weka-LGBM/README.md

     4294 8539 |    b = anomaly

 # The New CatBoost Prototype
-Since I was able to figure out to effictively create the prototype for LGBM, I began working on updating the prototype for CatBoost.
-This led to me to create an updated pyscript which was able to provide me some results that would be deemed benificial in ensuring that we can provide specefic parameters that can provide us better results.
+Since I was able to figure out to effectively create the prototype for LGBM, I began working on updating the prototype for CatBoost.
+This led to me to create an updated pyscript which was able to provide me some results that would be deemed beneficial in ensuring that we can provide specific parameters that can provide us better results.

 ## The update within the CatBoost PyScript
 As displayed below, the only change made within the code was the additional parameters that were included within the declaration of the CatBoost Classifier.
 I also commented in the parameters I utilized within Weka as to what to provide a better idea as to what each parameter within the code was given when I was placing in values for each parameter within weka.
 ```
 # Parameters for Weka:
     # num_leaves (default 31)